Hiring Local Talent and Extras: Casting Across Cultures

 Step-by-step workflow for international productions

-Successful casting in New York follows a structured process that respects both creative needs and local working practices.
+Good casting in New York follows a clear process that respects both creative needs and local work practices.
 Starting early and communicating clearly prevents last-minute scrambling.

-• Brief development should include cultural context and authenticity requirements
+- Brief development should have cultural context and authenticity needs

-• Initial casting rounds typically happen 3-4 weeks before shooting
+- First casting rounds mostly happen 3-4 weeks before shooting

-• Callback sessions require flexible scheduling around New York working hours
+- Callback sessions need flexible scheduling around New York working hours

 Brief Development

 Your casting brief should go beyond physical descriptions.
-Include cultural context, language requirements (English fluency levels, accent specificity), and any specific regional characteristics needed.
-New York casting directors appreciate detailed briefs that explain the story context.
+Add cultural context, language needs (English fluency levels, exact accents), and any regional traits you need.
+New York casting directors value detailed briefs that explain the story context.

 Database Searches